scientifichackers/zproc/docs/user/communication.rst

 Starting the server manually
 ----------------------------

-By default, zproc will start the server when you create a :py:class:`.Context` object.

-You can however, start the server manually, and provide the :py:class:`.Context` with the address of the server.

-In this scenario, :py:class:`.Context` won't start the server itself, and you have to do it manually, using :py:func:`.start_server`.
+When you create a :py:class:`.Context` object, ZProc will produce random a ``server_address``, and start a server.

+For advanced use-cases,
+you might want to use a well-known static address that all the services in your application are aware of.

-This is useful when you want to access the same state across multiple nodes on the network, or in a different context on the same machine.
+**This is quite useful when you want to access the same state across multiple nodes on a network, or in a different context on the same machine; anywhere communicating a "random" address would become an issue.**

-Both :py:class:`.State` and :py:class:`.Context` take ``server_address`` as their first argument.
+However, if you use a static address, :py:class:`.Context` won't start that server itself, and you have to do it manually, using :py:func:`.start_server` (This behavior enables us to spawn multiple :py:class:`.Context` objects with the same address).

+*All the classes in ZProc take* ``server_address`` *as their first argument.*

     >>> import zproc